FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 ### Gas configuration

 FISCO BCOS is compatible with Ethereum virtual machine ([EVM](../design/virtual_machine/evm.md)).
 In order to prevent DOS from attacking [EVM](../design/virtual_machine/evm.md), EVM introduces the concept of gas when executing transactions, which is used to measure the computing and storage resources consumed during the execution of smart contracts.
-The meausre includes the maximum gas limit of transaction and block.
+The measure includes the maximum gas limit of transaction and block.
 If the gas consumed by the transaction or block execution exceeds the gas limit, the transaction or block is discarded.

 FISCO BCOS is alliance chain that simplifies gas design. **It retains only maximum gas limit of transaction, and maximum gas of block is constrained together by [consensus configuration max_trans_num](./configs.html#id8) and transaction maximum gas limit.**

-FISCO BCOS configures maximum gas limit of the transaction through geneis `[tx].gas_limit`.
+FISCO BCOS configures maximum gas limit of the transaction through genesis `[tx].gas_limit`.
 The default value is 300000000.
 After chain is initialized, the gas limit can be dynamically adjusted through the [console command](./console.html#setsystemconfigbykey).

 ```ini